FrankYFTang/FrankYungFongTangArt/HUMI7/README.md

 # HUMI 7 The Arts and the Human Spirit
 I took HUMI 7 The Arts and the Human Spirit in De Anza College during Fall 2024 (September 23 - December 9-13, 2024).
 This repo archived my work for this course.
-My professor is Barbara Hoffman.
+My professor was Barbara Hoffman.

 ## Introduction
 Hi everyone: